Anurag1101/Jarvis_My_VA/README.md

 **News Headlines:** Fetches the latest news headlines for the user.

-Setup
+## Setup

-Prerequisites
+**Prerequisites**:

 Ensure you have Python installed.

 This project requires the following Python packages:

-speech_recognition for voice recognition pyttsx3 for text-to-speech requests for API calls (for news fetching) webbrowser for web navigation
+    speech_recognition for voice recognition
+    pyttsx3 for text-to-speech
+    requests for API calls (for news fetching) webbrowser for web navigation

 You can install these packages using:

 bash